Bishwash-007/AI-Lab/Readme.md

 ## Introduction

-The AI Lab project is a collection of React applications that demonstrate the use of artificial intelligence in web development.
-Each project showcases different AI techniques and their practical applications.
+The AI Lab project is a collection of React applications that demonstrate the use of artificial intelligence.
+Each project showcases different AI techniques and their practical implementation.

 ## Installation